Music producer Phil Spector dead at 81

 Reports that Spector died after experiencing COVID-19 related symptoms were not confirmed by the California Department of Corrections in a Sunday press release.

 Harvey Philip Spector, was born in the Bronx, New York on December 26, 1939.
 According to Rolling Stone, Spector's father died by suicide when Spector was only nine years old.
-He and his mother later moved to Los Angeles where he began his music career, becoming a millionaire at just 21-years-old with his success after forming Philles Records, the record label he created with veteran L.A. producer Lester Sill.
+He and his mother later moved to Los Angeles where he began his music career.
+He became a millionaire at just 21-years-old with the success of Philles Records, the record label he created with veteran L.A. producer Lester Sill.

 During his long run as a music producer, Spector produced hits for The Beatles, Cher, John Prine, John Lennon, the Ramones, The Righteous Brothers, Curtis Lee and on and on.